mbevand/florida-covid19-deaths-by-day/README.md

   see [Average reporting delay](#average-reporting-delay); this gives us a CDF (cumulative distribution function)
 1. Deaths by day are multiplied by the inverse of the CDF.
-For example if at 4 days after the date of deaths the CDF is 0.5, we multiply deaths by 1 / 0.5 = 2
+For example if at 4 days after the date of death the CDF is 0.5 (meaning we expect 50% of deaths to be reported,) we multiply deaths by 1 / 0.5 = 2

 ## "Rainbow" chart